ahrobison/Overtime/README.md

 - refactor user association integration test in post_spec
 - refactor posts/_form for admin user with status
 - Fix post_spec.rb:82 to use factories
+- Fix post_spec.rb:52 to have correct user reference